DimitrisVlachos/UDP_Partial_Transmission_Test/README.md

 and handle net i/o seperately for each request.
 Terminate connection on completion or timeout.

 -Allow variable-length block packets by expanding the header to support extra commands.
-Example , on initial connection attempt , let the server decide which is the most optimal block size for the requested file.
+For example , on initial connection attempt , let the server decide which is the most optimal block size for the requested file.

 -Network usage optimization: